mksha/proffer/README.md

 Proffer command takes a template called `proffer.yml` written in yaml format and apply the resources defined in template.
 Each proffer template has a top-level section called `resources` that is list of proffer resources.
 Each resource then have their own properties like type, keys and etc. To find all available proffer resources, visit [Available Proffer Resources](resources/README.md) page.

+In addition, proffer also allows us to use the dynamic and default variables defined at different places.
+To process dynamic variable's values in proffer template, we need to pass the variable file to proffer command using `--var-file` flag.

 ![](images/proffer-workflow.png)

 ## Quick Start: